maksim-shlapak/widget-api/interfaces/playeradaptor.playeradaptorapi.md

 ▸ **controlsHeight**():  `number` &#124; `string`

 *__description__*: (OPTIONAL) Get player controls height in pixels.
 If supported it will be used instead of controlsDescriptor values.
 NOTE: if not supported the function must be undefined.
 Annoto will use other methods to detect height of the player.
-Below it is defined only for purposes of API documentation.

 **Returns:**  `number` &#124; `string`